Orthogonal Multiple Access with Correlated Sources: Feasible Region and Pragmatic Schemes: Performance Evaluation

-It is worth noting that, unlike SCCCs optimized for transmission over a single AWGN channel~\cite{BeDiMoPo98b}, this coding scheme requires the use of an outer \emph{recursive} non-systematic CC.
-Moreover, note that the inner code has rate 1 and, therefore, no puncturing is needed.
+We remark that although the original SCCC in~\cite{BeDiMoPo98b} has a rate 1/4 and operates with a 0.7~dB gap from capacity, other results, not shown here for lack of space, show that also the punctured rate-1/2 SCCC considered here (i.e., SCCC$_2$) guarantees a similar performance in a single-user AWGN scenario.
+It is worth noting that, unlike SCCC$_2$ (optimized for transmission over a single-user AWGN channel~\cite{BeDiMoPo98b}), SCCC$_1$ requires the use of an outer \emph{recursive} non-systematic CC.
+Moreover, observe that the inner code of SCCC$_1$ has rate 1 and, therefore, no puncturing is needed.

-In the presence of LDPC codes, we assume that the transmitters use identical rate-$1/2$ LDPC codes, each of them characterized by the degree distributions of the variable and check nodes, denoted as $\lambda_{\rm LDPC}(x)$ and $\rho_{\rm LDPC}(x)$.\footnote{This notation should not be confused with the previous usage of the mathematical symbols $\lambda$ and $\rho$.} An example of good LDPC code is that denoted as Irregular~3 in~\cite{AbFeMa11}, with the following degree distributions:
+Finally, for comparison purposes we consider another SCCC, denoted as SCCC$_3$, which is optimized for a two-source scenario in the presence of a priori information (i.e., an unbalanced scenario), but it has very poor performance in the balanced regime~\cite{AbFeMa11}.
+The component CCs of SCCC$_3$ have the following generators: